Multirate Packet Delivery In Heterogeneous Broadcast Networks: Delivery Rate Analysis

 \subsection{Probability of becoming the leader}

-In each time slot, one or some of the receivers are the leader (i.e. the next required packet is the highest index packet in $s(t)$), and encoding is done based on their requested packets.
-Fig. \ref{pic:leader} depicts the probability of being a leader for different settings of table \ref{tab:simconditions} that calculated during complete simulations.
-In setting A, where all receivers are in $\LL$, because all the link capacities are less than $\lambda$, after some time slots, receivers are left behind the transmission queue and their next required packets there always exist in the sender.
-On the other hand, the first receiver with the highest link capacity $U_L$ receives more packets, so that after some time slots its next requested packet has always the highest index in $s(t)$.
-In this case, by ignoring some time slots from the beginning of the transmissions, $U_L$ is always the leader.
-In setting B, there is just one receiver in $\hh$.
-As it is observed from Fig. \ref{pic:leader}, in this case, the first receiver is the leader in most of the times and just $U_L$ takes the chance to become the leader in the remaining fraction of time slots.
-In other cases, where there are more than one receiver in $\hh$, all $U_i\in \hh$ and $U_L$ can be the leader.
-Note that in all settings, the only receiver in group $\LL$ that can be the leader is $U_L$ based on the argument of setting A. Moreover, $U_L$ is the leader just when the next required packets by the receivers in $\hh$ has not been arrived into the transmission queue.
+In each time slot, at least a user is the leader (i.e., the next required packet is the highest index packet in $s(t)$), and encoding is done based on its requested packet.
+In the following, we analyze the probability of the leadership for the users in $\hh$ and $\LL$.

+If $\hh=\varnothing$, all the users are in $\LL$ with the link capacities smaller than $\lambda$.
+After some time slots, users are left behind the transmission queue and their next required packets always exist at the sender.
+On the other hand, the first user with the highest link capacity $U_1\equiv U_l$ receives more packets, so that after some time slots its next requested packet has the highest index in $s(t)$.
+In this case, by ignoring some time slots from the beginning of the transmission, $ U_1$ is always the leader and its leadership probability is assumed to be 1.